gravitational/teleport/docs/5.0/config-reference.md

 app_service:
     # Turns 'app' role on.
 Default is 'no'
     enabled: yes
-    # We've a small debug app that can be used to make sure application
+    # Teleport contains a small debug app that can be used to make sure Application
     # Access is working correctly.
-It'll output JWTs so it can be useful
+The app outputs JWTs so it can be useful
     # when extending your application.
     debug_app: true
     apps: